Fact Sheet on Mandated Benefits for the Treatment of Nervous and Mental Disorders or Substance Use Disorders

 A “collateral” means a member of an insured’s immediate family and is limited to the spouse, children, parents, grandparents, brothers, and sisters of the insured and their spouses.

 Yes, benefits may be paid under more than one plan.
-However, most group plans contain a coordination (or duplication) of benefits provision intended to limit the payment of benefits under all coverage to 100% of the total covered expenses.
+However, most group plans contain a coordination (or duplication) of benefits provisions intended to limit the payment of benefits under all coverage to 100% of the total covered expenses.

 Yes, but only if prescription drug coverage is provided as part of the insurance plan.
 If prescription drug coverage is provided, the coverage applies to both inpatient and outpatient treatment of nervous and mental disorders or substance use disorders.